tytydraco/yessleep/out/Hell_wasnt_real_Not_until_recently_Ive_been_there_and_theyve_given_me_permission_to_tell_you_about_it_Part_1.md

 I spun around, searching for *some* reminder of my purpose in that claustrophobic office.

 The entire space couldn’t have been over eight hundred square feet, and that’s being generous.
 Oddly, it was built in the shape of an octagon, with a trio of doors at the three o’clock, six o’clock, and nine o’clock positions, and the desk stationed at twelve o’clock.
-Faint light spilled in from the sides of two small, square windows.
+Faint light spilled in from the sides of two small, square windows on the wall above the desk.
 Both were hidden behind blinds.
 Other than that, there were a few nondescript cardboard boxes overflowing with papers aside the desk and the bizarre Persian rug on the floor.
 None of that helped me determine where the hell I was.

 I started to hyperventilate.
-Waves of vertigo undulated through my skull.
+Waves of vertigo undulated through my head.

 The gentleman released an explosive sigh.
 He appeared keenly aware of my growing panic, while also being distinctly irritated by it.